nurdwerks/storymaker/Books/Book 2 - The Cipher of Sins/Chapter 28 - Martial Law.md

 - **Key Event:** Acting under absolute orders, Wardens open fire on a crowd of civilians watching the broadcast, turning a moment of revelation into a public execution.
   - _Character Defining Moment:_ **The Wardens** — Their transition from guardians of the Zenith to its indiscriminate executioners is completed as they target men, women, and children.
+- **Key Event:** Ria watches a Zenith Warden beat a child who looks like her brother Jax.
+The facade cracks.
+She realizes she has become the thing that killed her brother.
+She crushes the Warden's skull with her bare hands.
+  - _Character Defining Moment:_ **Ria** — She switches sides not for Angelica, but for Jax.
+The soldier dies.
+The sister is reborn.
+  - _Key Dialog:_ **Ria (whispered):** "Not again.
+Never again."

 ---